AARNet/restic/doc/manual_rest.rst

           --with-atime                             store the atime for all files and directories

     Global Flags:
-          --cacert file                  file to load root certificates from (default: use system certificates) --cache-dir string             set the cache directory. (default: use system default cache directory) --cleanup-cache                auto remove old cache directories
+          --cacert file                file to load root certificates from (default: use system certificates) --cache-dir directory        set the cache directory. (default: use system default cache directory) --cleanup-cache              auto remove old cache directories
-          --file-read-concurrency uint   set concurrency on file reads. (default: $RESTIC_FILE_READ_CONCURRENCY or 2) --json                         set output mode to JSON for commands that support it --key-hint string              key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int           limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int             limits uploads to a maximum rate in KiB/s. (default: unlimited) --min-packsize uint            set min pack size in MiB. (default: $RESTIC_MIN_PACKSIZE or 4) --no-cache                     do not use a local cache --no-lock                      do not lock the repo, this allows some operations on read-only repos -o, --option key=value             set extended option (key=value, can be specified multiple times) --password-command string      specify a shell command to obtain a password (default: $RESTIC_PASSWORD_COMMAND) -p, --password-file string         read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                        do not output comprehensive progress report -r, --repo string                  repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                    be verbose (specify --verbose multiple times or level n)
+          --json                       set output mode to JSON for commands that support it --key-hint key               key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int         limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int           limits uploads to a maximum rate in KiB/s. (default: unlimited) --min-packsize uint          set min pack size in MiB. (default: $RESTIC_MIN_PACKSIZE or 4) --no-cache                   do not use a local cache --no-lock                    do not lock the repo, this allows some operations on read-only repos -o, --option key=value           set extended option (key=value, can be specified multiple times) --password-command command   specify a shell command to obtain a password (default: $RESTIC_PASSWORD_COMMAND) -p, --password-file file         read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                      do not output comprehensive progress report -r, --repo repository            repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert file       path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n                  be verbose (specify --verbose multiple times or level n

 Subcommand that support showing progress information such as ``backup``, ``check`` and ``prune`` will do so unless the quiet flag ``-q`` or